MaBaTa/Advanced-Servo-Controller/Usage in Schego Air Pump/README.md

 ### Prestory:

-Since I have been looking for a small compressor that is quiet and high quality for a long time, I was very happy when I came across the company Schego.
-They produce a small range of aquarium / industrial membrane pumps.
+Since I have been looking for a small compressor that is quiet and high quality for a long time, I was very happy when I came across the company [Schego](https://schego.de/de/hobby-freizeit/aquarientechnik/membranpumpen/).They produce a small range of aquarium / industrial membrane pumps.
 Since I also intend to use them in the area of air-brush & 3D printers, I was very happy to have finally found a quieter and more robust version that also is Made in Germany, after all the China compressors.
 The only catch is of course the price, whereas the 230V variants are perfectly appropriate priced.
 But since I need 12V for most applications, these were not really an option for me.
 So I came up with the idea of simply buying a 230V version, and operating it with the help of the ASC.
 For this to work, however, the electromagnet must also be adapted, more on this later.

 ### The Schego M2K3: